5 Creative Ideas for Optometry Social Media Posts

 2. Patient Spotlight

 Highlight a patient’s success story with a patient spotlight post.
 The ideal patient spotlight includes a picture of the patient, text that sums up why you chose the patient for the spotlight, and a catchy quote, preferably from the patient about why they love your optometry practice.
-Video testimonials also work well for patient spotlight posts.
+Video testimonials and user-generated content also work well for patient spotlight posts.

 Patient spotlights can be a uniquely effective way to market over social media, as many people connect with faces more than words.
 A patient spotlight should be personal, but you can still allude to your service offerings, company culture, and success rate.
 Always ensure that you get written consent from your patient to publish this information.